Why we wrote this guide

 It experienced explosive growth and was then acquired by Google in 2006 for $1.6 billion.

-Also in 2007, Viacom and other content providers sued YouTube alleging that the company should be held liable for copyright infringement for hosting 1,000’s uploaded by users of infringing videos between 2005 and 2008.
+In 2007, Viacom and other content providers sued YouTube, alleging that the company should be held liable for copyright infringement for hosting thousands of infringing videos uploaded by users between 2005 and 2008.
 The lawsuit sought more than $1 billion in damages.

 They settled out of court.
 A resulting provision stated Google needed to provide a tool for rightsholders that was “efficient” and “effective” for them to manage their rights.

-On January 1, 2012, the Content Management System (CMS) was launched and made available to select rightsholders.
+On January 1, 2012, the Content Management System (CMS) was launched and made available to select music publishing rightsholders.
+The CMS had already been made available to record labels and film/tv companies.

 YouTube makes money by selling advertising that is displayed in association with uploaded videos and via subscriptions to viewers for ad free content, offline access, and exclusive content through YouTube RED.